Your Apple ID Was Recently Used On A New Device (SPAM-Phishing)

 The image below shows that the links are the same.

-Now, if you are Apple, you won't be using this type of shortened links to hide your intent.
-You should expect the domain "apple.com" to the links, or simple, don't click the link and head straight to the main apple site and fix your account there.
+Now, as a well reputed company, Apple won't be using this type of shortened links to hide intent.
+You should expect the domain "apple.com" in all the links, or better, don't click the link at all and head straight to the main apple site and fix your account there.

 The flow of the link when clicked: